pommicket/bootstrap/README.md

 You can run `bootstrap.sh` to run through and test every stage.
 To get HTML versions of all README pages, run `make`.

+Note that the executables produced in this series will only run on 64-bit Linux, because each OS/architecture combination would need its own separate executable.

+The README for the first stage is [here](00/README.md).

-## the basics
+## prerequisite knowledge

 In this series, I want to explain *everything* that's going on.
 I'm going to need to assume some passing knowledge, so here's a quick overview of what you'll want to know before starting.
-I can't explain everything so you may need to do your own research.
-You don't need to understand each of these in full, just get a general idea at least:
+You don't need to understand everything about each of these, just get a general idea:

-- what an operating system is
+- what a system call is
 - what memory is
 - what a programming language is
 - what a compiler is